Scalar unit¶

 them as arrays of 4 bytes.
 In such cases, array notation is used to denote

 the individual bytes.
-Bits 0-7 are considered to be $rX[0]
+Bits 0-7 are considered to be $rX[0], bits 8-15 are

 Most scalar instructions can (if requested) set these bits according to the